nextmoov/nextmoov/developers/README.md

 Feeling ok with theses general principles?
 Nice!
 Now, you can :

+- [New Project](./NewProject.md) : Learn how to start a new project.\
+It's as simple as clicking a Use this Template button 😍

 - [Conventions](./Conventions.md) : Dive in our conventions.\
 There is a lot of them, but they will greatly simplify your day-to-day job.
 You'll see!